ROBOTIS-GIT/emanual/docs/en/platform/openmanipulator.md

 {% capture notice_01 %}
 **TIP**:
-- If you can't load Dynamixels, please check your Dynamixels information.
-You can use [find_dynamixel example](/docs/en/software/dynamixel/dynamixel_workbench/#find-dynamixels) in Dynamixel-Workbench packages.
+- If you can't load Dynamixels, please check your Dynamixels settings using the following command from the Dynamixel-Workbench packages.
 `rosrun dynamixel_workbench_controllers find_dynamixel /dev/ttyUSB0`
 Even if you can't find any Dynamixels, please check firmware to use ROBOTIS software ([R+ Manager 2.0](http://emanual.robotis.com/docs/en/software/rplus2/manager/) or [R+ Manager 1.0](http://emanual.robotis.com/docs/en/software/rplus2/manager/))
-- If you want to change Dynamixel ID, Please check [`OpenManipulator.cpp`](https://github.com/ROBOTIS-GIT/open_manipulator/blob/be2859a0506b4e941a19435c0a07562b41768a27/open_manipulator_libs/src/OpenManipulator.cpp#L40) in open_manipulator_lib folder.
-The default ID is that **joint is 11, 12, 13, 14 and gripper is 15**
+- If you would like to change Dynamixel ID, please check [`OpenManipulator.cpp`](https://github.com/ROBOTIS-GIT/open_manipulator/blob/be2859a0506b4e941a19435c0a07562b41768a27/open_manipulator_libs/src/OpenManipulator.cpp#L40) in the open_manipulator_lib folder.
+The default ID is **11, 12, 13, 14** for joints and **15** for the gripper
 {% endcapture %}
 <div class="notice--success">{{ notice_01 | markdownify }}</div>

 **NOTE**: open_manipulator_controller is compatible with [Protocol 2.0](/docs/en/dxl/protocol2/).
-Because [Protocol 1.0](/docs/en/dxl/protocol1/) doesn't support SyncRead instructions that makes access multiple Dynamixels simultaneously. [`MX2`](/docs/en/dxl/mx/mx-64-2/), `X` and `Pro` series can be controllered by Protocol 2.0 but `AX`, `RX`, `EX` series can't.
+Since [Protocol 1.0](/docs/en/dxl/protocol1/) doesn't support SyncRead instructions that has access to multiple Dynamixels simultaneously.
+Protocol 2.0 supports [`MX2`](/docs/en/dxl/mx/mx-64-2/), `X` and `Pro` series, but it does not support `AX`, `RX` and `EX`.
 {: .notice--info}

 ## [Check Setting](#check-setting)